-Because Mr. Alvarado is an "American[]" who wants to "have weapons" for self-defense, "the Constitution presumptively protects that conduct" and the government can justify disarming him only by demonstrating a historical tradition of such regulation.
+Because the Plaintiffs are "Americans" who want to "have weapons" for self-defense, "the Constitution presumptively protects that conduct" and the government can justify disarming them only by demonstrating a historical tradition of such regulation.
 Bruen, 142 S. Ct. at 2130.
-"Only then may a court conclude that the individual's conduct falls outside the Second Amendment's unqualified command."
+"Only then may a court conclude that the [challenged] conduct falls outside the Second Amendment's unqualified command."
 Id. (emphasis added).